wightsci/OneNoteUtilitiesGraph/docs/Get-ONPages.md

 ```

 ### -Uri
-The URL from which to retieve Pages.
+The URL from which to retrieve Pages.

 ```yaml
 Type: String